byteball/counterstake-sdk/README.md

 });
 ```
 The function's only argument is an object with the following fields:
-* `amount`: amount to be transfered in tokens, fractional number or string.
+* `amount`: amount in tokens to be transferred, fractional number or string.
 * `src_network`: source network where the tokens are to be transferred from: `Ethereum`, `BSC`, or `Polygon`.
 * `src_asset`: the token to transfer, its symbol (`ETH`, `USDC`, etc) or token address.
 * `dst_network`: destination network where the tokens are to be transferred to: `Obyte`, `Ethereum`, `BSC`, or `Polygon`.
 Subsequent swaps are supported on Obyte only.